😐 Online marketplaces primarily...

 🙂 User Owned (Web3) Marketplace

 The vision for AutoMarketplace.com, is our users who help build and interact with the platform, own most of the business.
 In this vision, ownership is earned as part of a unique rewards program built using blockchain (‘crypto’) tokens.

 Users will never pay for shares; they will earn shares in a similar manner to earning reward points.
 In addition, we also believe a single digit commission structure (5%) helps shops retain more of their income, allowing them to offer more competitive pricing.
 This in turn drives more transaction volumes, which increases the value of the marketplace, which is circularly owned by users.

-Every time a user completes a transaction on AutoMarketplace, not only do they get the service or product they need, but they earn an ownership stake, along with the vendor, in the platform.
-It's a unique incentive structure meant to reward users and vendors that help build AutoMarketplace.
-Effective costs for both sides of the transaction would decline, users and vendors would be incentivized to use the marketplace they have a stake in.
+For example, every time a user completes a transaction on AutoMarketplace.com, not only do they get the service or product they need, but they (& the vendor) earn an ownership stake in AutoMarketplace’s rewards program.
+It's a unique incentive structure meant to reward buyers and sellers of goods and services that help build and maintain AutoMarketplace.
+Effective costs for both sides of the transaction decline.
+Buyers & sellers are incentivized to use the marketplace they have a stake in.

 Management would retain a voting majority, but minority equity position to help run the company (i.e., strategy, marketing, managing disputes).
 Digital tokens, created via blockchain technology, help facilitate this incentive structure.